prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 To prevent users from accidentally providing invalid configurations, we will implement validation rules using [Kubernetes' Common Expression Language (CEL)](https://kubernetes.io/docs/reference/using-api/cel/).

-These CEL rules will:
+These CEL rules will affect the DaemonSet mode and prevent:
-- Prevent setting replicas when in DaemonSet mode
+- Setting replicas
-- Prevent setting storage configuration in DaemonSet mode
+- Setting storage configuration
-- Prevent using ServiceMonitorSelector in DaemonSet mode
+- Using ServiceMonitorSelector
-- Prevent using VolumeClaimTemplates in DaemonSet mode
+- Setting shards
+- Setting persistentVolumeClaimRetentionPolicy
+- Using serviceMonitorNamespaceSelector
+- Setting serviceName

+Additionally, it enforces the following rules:
 - Require PodMonitorSelector in DaemonSet mode
-- Prevent setting shards when in DaemonSet mode
-- Prevent setting persistentVolumeClaimRetentionPolicy in DaemonSet mode
-- Prevent using serviceMonitorNamespaceSelector in DaemonSet mode
-- Prevent setting serviceName in DaemonSet mode
+- Using VolumeClaimTemplates in DaemonSet mode

 This is implemented by adding `x-kubernetes-validations` like: